nodrogluap/tamor/config/README.md

 ### RNA Transcript Blacklist

-If the RNA samples provided to Tamor have been prepared using ribosomal depletion rather than polyA mRNA capture, [this file](transcript_id_comparison_blacklist.tsv) helps mitigate non-polyadenylated mRNAs (primarily histones) from showing up in RNA expression outlier reports relative to polA-based cohorts like TCGA.
-This file can be customized to include addition systematic false positive outliers you observe in your cohorts relative to piublicalt available dara.
+If the RNA samples provided to Tamor have been prepared using ribosomal depletion rather than polyA mRNA capture, [this file](transcript_id_comparison_blacklist.tsv) helps mitigate non-polyadenylated mRNAs (primarily histones) from showing up in RNA expression outlier reports relative to polyA-based cohorts like TCGA.
+This file can be customized to include addition systematic false positive outliers you observe in your cohorts relative to publicly available data.

 ## Illumina Samplesheets
 These sample sheets are the only other metadata to which Tamor has access.
 Place all the